Periodontics ~ Gum Disease Treatment

 Fight infection right where it starts

 ARESTIN® Microspheres, 1 mg, is an effective antibiotic treatment that comes in a powder.
-This antibiotic powder is placed inside infected periodontal pockets after Dr. Mata-Stein finishes the scaling and root planing (SRP) procedure.
+This antibiotic powder is placed inside infected periodontal pockets after our restorative dentist, Dr. Mata-Stein finishes the scaling and root planing (SRP) procedure.

-If you notice any unexplained lesions in your mouth, they need to be examined by Dr. Felicia S. Mata-Stein.
+If you notice any unexplained lesions in your mouth, they need to be examined by our Kenosha dentist, Dr. Felicia S. Mata-Stein.
 The lesions may or may not be cancerous but need further medical attention.

 Canine exposure is a procedure to expose impacted teeth.
 An impacted tooth has not erupted in the mouth but becomes stuck in the surrounding bone or tissue.
 Any tooth may become impacted, but wisdom and canine teeth are the most likely candidates.
 This is because canine teeth are vital for function.
 Your mouth will also appear aesthetically odd without the canines.
 The procedure is quite simple.
 It involves Dr. Mata-Stein cutting a small hole in the gum, allowing the tooth to erupt.
 Then, the dentist uses a dental brace to guide the tooth to its correct position.